How to Apply

 - Create training materials and documents.

-At least five years of data management programming experience using common data management tools such as SAS, SQL, and/or Python.
-Experiences must demonstrate knowledge of basic programming concepts, and include experiences with combining data from disparate sources, programming reports, cleaning and preparing data for analysis, and/or debugging data in complex applications.
+- At least five years of data management programming experience using common data management tools such as SAS, SQL, or Python.
+Experience must demonstrate knowledge of basic programming concepts and include experience combining data from disparate sources, programming reports, cleaning and preparing data for analysis, and debugging data in complex applications.

-Experience with complex survey and process data using various modes of data collection (paper, computer-assisted, web), and knowledgeable about the related data challenges/issues.
+- Experience working with complex survey and process data gathered in various modes of data collection (paper, computer-assisted telephone, web), and be knowledgeable about the related data challenges and issues.

-Demonstrated experience providing guidance or oversight to team members working on projects for which you are not directly responsible.
+- Experience providing guidance or oversight to team members working on projects.

 U-M EEO/AA Statement